 $ podman ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES d3c69e928bf8 docker.io/library/mongo mongod 4 seconds ago Up 4 seconds ago toms-mongo

 This all seems good so far!

-So now how do we make sure that the container restarts automatically, whenever the server reboots?
+So how do we make sure that this MongoDB container restarts automatically, whenever the server reboots?
 To do that, we add it to systemd.

 Next, we want to create a systemd service for the container.

-Systemd is the brain that works in the background.
-It takes care of the things that you want to run in the background on a server.
+Systemd is a service management tool that’s constantly working in the background for you.
+It takes care of the programs that you want to run in the background on a Linux server.

-podman generate systemd command, which outputs a valid systemd configuration file (called a unit) for the container.
+podman generate systemd, which outputs a valid systemd configuration file (called a unit) for the container.

 podman generate systemd... it will produce something like this: